 These capabilities manifest themselves in our innovative immunoglobulins, specialty plasma products, hemophilia products, breakthrough medicines and treatments for transplant.

 R&D provides support to CSL Behring's world-leading immunoglobulin (Ig) franchise.
-Our efforts in this area are focused on new indications for our existing intravenous and subcutaneous products such as Hizentra® and Privigen®, exploring new molecules and new technologies for delivery options, focusing on gaining indications for Chronic Inflammatory Demyelinating Polyneuropathy (CIDP), and refining our formulation and purification processes.
+Our efforts in this area are focused on new indications for our existing intravenous and subcutaneous products such as PRIVIGEN® and HIZENTRA®, exploring new molecules and new technologies for delivery options, focusing on new indications such as Chronic Inflammatory Demyelinating Polyneuropathy (CIDP), and refining our formulation and purification processes.

-We recently announced an exclusive research collaboration and worldwide license agreement with Momenta Pharmaceuticals, Inc. to develop and commercialize their recombinant Fc multimer proteins for use in controlling inflammation.
-The agreement includes Momenta’s novel M230 product which has been shown to match the potency and efficacy of intravenous Ig at significantly lower doses in animal models of autoimmune disease.
+We have established an exclusive research collaboration and worldwide license agreement with Momenta Pharmaceuticals, Inc. to develop and commercialize recombinant Fc multimer proteins for use in controlling inflammation.
+The agreement includes Momenta’s novel M230/CSL730 product which has been shown to match the potency and efficacy of intravenous Ig at significantly lower doses in animal models of autoimmune disease.
 Clinical trials with M230/CSL730 are now underway with the potential to further grow our long-term global leadership in helping patients with autoimmune diseases that are treated with immunoglobulins.

 CSL Behring remains focused on easing the burden of care and improving the lives of haemophilia patients.
-R&D has contributed to major advancements in recent years with the launches of CSLBehring's internally developed family of novel recombinant coagulation factor medicines including AFSTYLA® and IDELVION®.
+R&D has contributed to major advancements in recent years with the launches of CSL Behring's internally developed family of novel recombinant coagulation factor medicines including AFSTYLA® and IDELVION®.
 Our hemophilia research strategy is based on: maximizing the value and performance of our existing coagulation therapies, developing new protein-based therapies for treating bleeding disorders, and addressing inhibitors -- all with a major focus on increasing the patient quality of life.